JmSambajon/Pewlett-Hackard-Analysis/README.md

 ### Summary
 There are 90,398 roles will need to be filled as the "silver tsunami" begins to make an impact.

-PENDING

 There are only 1,549 qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
 If Pewlett-Hackard hires 90,398 new people, here will not be enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.

+One query toThe best option for the smoothest transition would be to hire new employees over time so the exisitng mentors have a chance to interact with the new employees.